ronenzaslaver/bbtest/docs/examples.rst

 BBTest includes a few working examples, located under the `examples` folder in the project's home.
-Based on a tip from Roie, our first example is a to-do component copied from `ToDo.txt <http://todotxt.org/>`_ .
-In the example's code we show how we wrapped it as a black box and then use it to test the ToDo contract..

-Next there's the installer component which [TODO: runs an installation script or binary on the host, lunches the application and tests for reg value/conf file changes. ]

 ToDo
 ----
+Based on a tip from Roie, our first example is a to-do component copied from `ToDo.txt <http://todotxt.org/>`_ .
+In the example's code we show how we wrapped it as a black box and then use it to test the ToDo's interface.

 .. code-block:: bash